nickbrandt/GitLab/doc/administration/reference_architectures/10k_users.md

    Only the primary GitLab application server should handle migrations.

 1. [Reconfigure Omnibus GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.
-1. Go through the steps again for all the other Consul/Sentinel nodes, and make sure you set up the correct IPs.
+1. Go through the steps again for all the other Sentinel nodes, and make sure you set up the correct IPs.

 <div align="right">